wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

     # grep "<protocol>" -B3 -A2 /var/ossec/etc/ossec.conf

-Configure Wazuh manager to allow self registration of new agents with authentication
+Configure Wazuh manager to allow self registration of new agents with authentication:

   .. code-block:: console